THE ROLE OF THE PRELIMINARY CONTRACT IN PROPERTY TRANSACTION PROCEDURES

 Since every individual case has its own specifics, the parties could get a consultation from property professional.
 There are many examples in the practice where the parties used to conclude preliminary contracts, prepared by real estate agents – but it has to be noted that the brokers intermediate on property transactions usually are not solicitors respectively do not have the competency to prepare a proper contract to protect the interests of the opposite parties.

-Very often in Bulgaria a real estate agent gets commission by both parties, so it is impossible for him/her to protect opposite interests.
-This as well is not their obligation though – the role of the property broker is to find and offer a suitable real estate, not to perform legal analysis of the ownership.
+Very often in Bulgaria, a real estate agent gets commission by both parties, so it is impossible for him/her to protect opposite interests.
+This as well is not their obligation through – the role of the property broker is to find and offer a suitable real estate, not to perform legal analysis of the ownership.

 In the preliminary contract the parties could establish the concrete moment when the possession will be passed towards the buyer; also who will cover the property transfer expenses, which party will cover payment of any unpaid utility bills, etc.

 An important clause is the one stating the deadline for concluding the Title Deed.
-Usually the parties agree also on the exact hour and about the figure of the notary public who will witness the deed.
-Where if the final contract does not get signed due to the guilt of one of the parties, for the other party rises the above detailed right to lodge claim per art.19, al.3 of the Contracts and Obligations Act.
+Usually, the parties agree also on the exact hour and about the figure of the notary public who will witness the deed.
+Where if the final contract does not get signed due to the guilt of one of the parties, for the other party raises the above-detailed right to lodge claim per art.19, al.3 of the Contracts and Obligations Act.

 Winning this lawsuit means that the court decision will have the role of Title Deed – i.e. the ownership will be transferred towards the buyer, and he/she will be obliged to pay the total purchase price (if not done it already).

-On the base of our experience as real estate lawyers we can conclude that the most common risks in property transactions are acquiring real estate with legal burdens on it, for which problems the buyer had no idea, or acquiring real estate from non-owner.
-In these cases the preliminary contract could be used as a method for eliminating such risks – via obliging the seller to remove any registered burdens or to guarantee freeing the premises from residents on rent, and including penalty clauses to secure the performance of the above listed obligations, etc.
+On the base of our experience as real estate lawyers, we can conclude that the most common risks in property transactions are acquiring real estate with legal burdens on it, for which problems the buyer had no idea, or acquiring real estate from non-owner.
+In these cases, the preliminary contract could be used as a method for eliminating such risks – via obliging the seller to remove any registered burdens or to guarantee to free the premises from residents on rent, and including penalty clauses to secure the performance of the above-listed obligations, etc.